A. K. M. Aminul Haque (general)

-A.K.M Aminul Haque is a retired two star officer of the Bangladesh Army.
-He was appointed as Ambassador at Ministry of Foreign Affairs.
+A.K.M Aminul Haque (born 19 December 1968) is a retired two star officer of the Bangladesh Army.
+He was appointed as ambassador at Ministry of Foreign Affairs.
 Once served as director general of the Bangladesh Ansar and Village Defence Party.
 He was the chairman of the Ansar-VDP Unnayan Bank.

 Haque was the senior directing staff (Army-2) of the National Defence College.
 Prior to joining the National Defence College, he served as director of IT, Directorate at Bangladesh Army Headquarters and director of Trust Bank Limited.

 Early life and education

 Haque was born in Bhedarganj Upazila, Shariatpur District.
 He completed his SSC and HSC from Cumilla Cadet College.
 He completed his undergraduate degree from the Bangladesh University of Engineering and Technology.
 He completed two master's degrees from the National University of Bangladesh and Bangladesh University of Professionals respectively.
 He received his PhD degree from the University of Dhaka in November 2022.